 • Demand Response Jurisdiction.
 In a panel decision issued May 23, 2014, the U.S. Court of Appeals for the District of Columbia Circuit vacated in its entirety Order No. 745, which provided for payment of demand-side resources at full LMP.1 The decision calls into question the jurisdictional foundation for all demand response programs currently subject to FERC oversight, and, in particular, for those programs that involve FERC regulated payments to demand resources.
 EPSA v.
 FERC is now subject to a stay pending the Supreme Court's review of the decision in its October 2015 term.
-The Supreme Court granted certiorari on May 4, 2015.
+The Supreme Court granted certiorari on May 4, 2015, and heard oral arguments on October 14, 2015.